hasura/graphql-engine/rfcs/transforms.md

      param2: {{.value2}}
 ```

 4. Transform the request headers.
-For example, below we add a custom header from the event payload and modify the `User-Agent`.
-As noted in the spec, we first remove headers and then add headers.
+For example, below we add a custom header from the event payload.

 ```
 transforms:
    request_headers:
      add_headers: [{"x-cutom-id": "{{.event.user_id}}"}, { "User-Agent": myapp-server}]
-     remove_headers: [User-Agent]
 ```

 5. Change the request content type.
 The following example changes the content type to `x-www-form-urlencoded`.
 Note that we still supply the request_body as a JSON.
 Every top-level field/value is converted into a form parameter (and value is url encoded).